ricardo-eth/BlueToken-Hardhat_v1.0/README.md

 #### Transfer

-Transfers value amount of tokens to `address`.
+Transfers value amount of tokens to `address`.</br>

 Requirements:
-    * - `recipient` cannot be the zero address.
+  - `recipient` cannot be the zero address.
-    * - the caller must have a balance of at least `amount`.
+  - the caller must have a balance of at least `amount`.

 ``` js
     function transfer(address recipient, uint256 amount) public virtual override returns (bool) {